MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign.md

 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 If you set this field to the *delete_value* string, the prior setting is removed.
 **Delete:** Read-only

-## <a name="bidstrategytargetcostpersale"></a>Bid Strategy TargetCostPerSale
-The target cost per sale (CPS) that you want used by Microsoft Advertising to maximize conversions.

-For more details, see [Budget and Bid Strategies](../guides/budget-bid-strategies.md).

-**Add:** Optional
-**Update:** Optional.
-If no value is set for the update, this setting is not changed.
-If you set this field to the *delete_value* string, the prior setting is removed.
-**Delete:** Read-only

 ## <a name="bidstrategyid"></a>Bid Strategy Id
 The system-generated identifier of the [Bid Strategy](bid-strategy.md) that this campaign shares with other campaigns in the account.